Pull-back and push-forward functors for holonomic modules over Cherednik algebras: Introduction

 \subsection{Acknowledgements}

+We would like to thank the referee for an extremely detailed review which greatly improved the exposition in the article.
 The first author was partially supported by a Research Project Grant from the Leverhulme Trust and by the EPSRC grants EP-W013053-1 and EP-R034826-1.
 The work of the second author was partially supported by the NSF grant DMS-2001318.
-We would like to thank Ivan Losev for helpful correspondences.
+We would like to thank Ivan Losev for helpful correspondence.